oiax/tgweb/README.md

 ### Fallback content of slot

-If the content to be inserted into the slot is not defined, the content of the `<tg-slot>` element is used as a fallback content.
+If the content to be inserted into the slot is not defined, the content of the `<tg:slot>` element is used as a fallback content.

 #### Example